EVALUATION METHOD

 -

-Infrastructure and Cloud services
+Cloud and Datacenter services

 Weight